top of page

 A sunset of Myrtle Beach.
 You can see the pier reaching out to the ocean.

-Myrtle Beach is another autism certified center through IBCCES.
-This city has taken its autism friendliness a step further though by partnering with CAN, which is the Champion Autism Network.
-Savannah’s Playground and WonderWorks are two of the amazing places your family will love while taking a vacation in Myrtle Beach.
-I recommend getting your CAN Card when you arrive in this area though because it will give you a plethora of other ideas, as well as the support options you may need while on vacation.
+Myrtle Beach is another autism-certified center that is certified by IBCCES.
+This city has improved its autism-friendliness by partnering with CAN, the Champion Autism Network.
+Savannah’s Playground and WonderWorks are fantastic places your family will love while vacationing in Myrtle Beach.
+I recommend getting your CAN Card when you arrive in this area, though, because it will give you many other ideas and support options you may need while on vacation.

 7. Lake Havasu City, Arizona